imagej/imagej.github.io/_pages/techniques/visualization.md

 ### Pseudocolor Image Look-Up Tables (LUTs)

-A [pseudocolor image](/cookbook/color-image-processing#pseudo-color) is a single channel gray image (8, 16 or 32-bit) that has color assigned to it via a lookup table, i.e. a [LUT](https://en.wikipedia.org/wiki/Lookup_table#lookup-tables-in-image-processing).
+A [pseudocolor image](/cookbook/color-image-processing#pseudo-color) is a single channel gray image (8, 16 or 32-bit) that has color assigned to it via a lookup table, i.e. a {% include wikipedia title='Lookup table#Lookup_tables_in_image_processing' text='LUT' %}.
 A LUT is a predefined table of gray values with matching red, green, and blue values so that shadows of gray are displayed as colorized pixels.
 Thus, differences in color in the pseudo-colored image reflect differences in intensity of the object rather than differences in color of the specimen that has been imaged.

 The [LUT Menu](/ij/docs/guide/146-19.html#sub:LUTMenu) of ImageJ contains a large collection of lookup tables that can be applied to a pseudocolor image.